-Character and image are important to attract tourists.
-Not only do these show a sense of pride, but show a sense of place.
-Rundown buildings and overgrown lots project a "doesn't care" attitude.
-Additional code enforcement for buildings and parcels that are in dilapidated or unsafe condition will help turn around the image of the area for both
+Rundown buildings and overgrown lots project a poor image of the downtown area.
+Additional code enforcement for buildings and parcels that are in dilapidated or unsafe condition will help turn around the image of the area for both existing residents and future investors.